gmalbert/schoolCycleDays/ha_custom_integration/STANDALONE_MIGRATION_GUIDE.md

 1. **Dry-run/preview regeneration** — show exactly what will be deleted/created before applying.
 2. **Automatic snow-day shift** — choose a snow day and have the app determine the correct cycle continuation automatically.
 3. **Calendar preview/table** — show generated schedule inside the standalone UI before pushing to HA.
-4. **Import existing HA Helper values** — one-click migration from the legacy configuration.
+4. **Audit log** — record each create/delete/regenerate operation locally.
-5. **Audit log** — record each create/delete/regenerate operation locally.
+5. **Database backup/export** — simple JSON or SQLite backup from the UI.
-6. **Database backup/export** — simple JSON or SQLite backup from the UI.
+6. **Authentication for the standalone UI** if exposed outside a trusted LAN/VPN.
-7. **Authentication for the standalone UI** if exposed outside a trusted LAN/VPN.
+7. **OAuth** if the app becomes generally distributed.
-8. **OAuth** if the app becomes generally distributed.
+8. **Health/status page** for HA connectivity and token permissions.
-9. **Health/status page** for HA connectivity and token permissions.
+9. **API tests against a disposable HA calendar** in CI or a local test HA instance.

-10. **API tests against a disposable HA calendar** in CI or a local test HA instance.
+The one-click **Import legacy HA Helpers** migration is already implemented and is no longer a future item.

 ---